 Clinical observations of adjunctive treatment with twenty diabetic patients showed very positive results with cordyceps.
-After daily treatments, 95 percent of the group showed improvements.
-The improvements included glucose tolerance, lower blood sugar profiles, the slowing of diabetes related weight loss, and reduction in thirst.
+After daily treatments, 95 per cent of the group showed improvements.
+The improvements included glucose tolerance, lower blood sugar profiles, the slowing of diabetes-related weight loss, and reduction in thirst.

 Cordyceps improve sports performance and minimise fatigue

 It is thought that cordyceps improve exercise performance thanks to their adenosine content.
-They can also boost ATP production (a main source of cellular energy).
+They can also boost ATP production (the main source of cellular energy).
 The ATP promotes physical endurance and as cordyceps lower the heart rate, it is possible to extend periods of exercise.

 Two studies by Medicine and Science in Sports and Exercise, and the Rippen Lifestyle Institute; both showed interesting results when testing cordyceps mushrooms on athletes.
 Within six weeks, thirty male athletes showed a 10% increase in aerobic activity.